Landscape & Driveway

 Top dressing is adding a thin layer of soil over your lawn, improving the soil without killing the existing turf.
 Top-dressing addresses some of the common storm aftermath, including:

-• Bare spots from storm wash away
+• Bare spots from the storm wash away

 • Low spots due to rotting tree roots, settling after storm sinks, underground pipe or cable installation, or erosion